Combodo/docker-environment/addons/documentation/phpstorm.md

 First set `path mappings` for the project.\
 Set the correct location of your project.

+> [!WARNING]
+> You will have to set the path mappings for every projects, its not a shared setting.

 ![CLI Path Mapping](/addons/documentation/images/phpstorm/cli_path_mapping.png)

 Add other php versions as needed.